utiasSTARS/sun-bcnn/README.md

 ## Training
 ### Using KITTI data
-1. Visit ftp://128.100.201.179/2016-sun_bcnn and download the training LMDB file.
-Visit http://vision.princeton.edu/pvt/GoogLeNet/Places/ and download the pre-trained GoogLeNet from Princeton (trained on MIT Places data).
+1. Visit ftp://128.100.201.179/2016-sun_bcnn and download a training LMDB file.
+Visit http://vision.princeton.edu/pvt/GoogLeNet/Places/ (Note (May 2017): This page is now down, but you can access the same model on our servers: ftp://128.100.201.179/2016-sun_bcnn/places_googlenet.caffemodel) and download the pre-trained GoogLeNet from Princeton (trained on MIT Places data).

 2. Edit *caffe-files/train_sunbcnn.prototxt* with the appropriate file names (search 'CHANGEME')